cankush625/Javascript/Notes/AdvancedJavaScriptConcepts.md

 ```
 The output of above code will be 10.
 Here, the function x is gone from memory after execution.
 So, there is not variable `a`.
 So, how could function `f` print the value 10?
 Here comes the role of `closure`.

 When function is returned from another function, it still maintain it's lexical scope.
 Hence, though function `x` no longer exist in the memoty, the function `y` remembers from where it is returned.
 Along with function `y` the lexical scope of the function `y` is also returned.
-So, `f` will have function `y` as well as the lexical scope of the function `y` when it is returned from the function `x`.
+So, `f` will have function `y` as well as the lexical scope of the function `y` when it is returned from the function `x`.<br>
+Important Note and Observation: The function `y` will remember the lexical scope of function `x` only if the variables from function `x` are used in function `y`.
+If not any variable from function `x` is used in function `y` then function `y` will not remember the lexical scope of function `x` because it is of no use to function `y` here.

 ### Corner cases with closures